nexlanglxm/pands-problem-sheet/README.md

 I found this quite confusing at the beginning, but cracked the case using help from [this YouTube video](https://www.youtube.com/watch?v=lAp_5qTdOhM).

 ## Weekday
+In this program I make use of the datetime and calendar modules

 ## Squareroot